SNHD-Development/FormSchemaRender/README.md

     - Adding Options.Logic to Calculate Value
     - Adding ability to exclude country in Country field
     - Update VisibleOn to handle FullName field
+    - Clear .invalid class for all radio inputs before submission

 * 0.2.1
     - When Button has BtnMarkAsUnacceptable, it will ask to put in the "Unacceptable Reason" (In Read Mode)